Aamchowk Rural Municipality

-Aamchok (आमचोक) is a rural municipality (गाउँपालिका) out of seven rural municipality of Bhojpur District of Province No. 1 of Nepal.
-There are a total of 9 municipalities in Bhojpur in which 2 are urban and 7 are rural.
+Aamchok (आमचोक) is one of seven rural municipalities (गाउँपालिका) of Bhojpur District of Province No. 1 of Nepal.
+Out of the 9 municipalities in Bhojpur, 2 are urban and 7 are rural.

 According to MoFALD, Aamchok has an area of 184.89 km2 and the total population of the municipality is 18, 720 as of Census of Nepal 2011.
 Wasingtharpu, Yoo, Dummana, Thidingkha, Pawala, Dewantar, Balankha and Pangcha VDCs were merged to form Aamchok Rural Municipality.
 Balankha is the Headquarter of this newly formed municipality.